postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ### Downloading manually

-To download manually, use the commands below:
+To download manually, use the commands and links below:

 #### Linux